Phone-GWP-group

 Make sure to complete the online process

-The majority of the required technical information you’ll need for your export packing list is done online.
+The majority of the technical information you’ll need for your export packing list is available online.

 Including your commercial invoice number and shipment details on your export packing list is vital.
 Doing so ensures that individuals can swiftly and easily retrieve all necessary information about your shipment through online searches.